rstemmer/musicdb/docs/source/usage/install.rst

 Executing the install.sh Script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now you can simply execute the script from the source directory, after you have cloned the `git <https://github.com/rstemmer/musicdb>`_ repository from GitHub.
+Now you can simply execute the ``install.sh`` script from the source directory, after you have cloned the `git <https://github.com/rstemmer/musicdb>`_ repository from GitHub.

 .. code-block:: bash